STEP PARENT ADOPTION COLORADO

 After the court has finalized the adoption, the biological parent forfeits all responsibilities while the step parent takes them on.
 The child will get a new birth certificate with the step parents name replacing the biological parent’s.
 Depending on the family’s desires, the child might also take on their new parent’s last name.

-Does Step Parent Adoption Require Consent From Both Birth Parents?
+Does Step Parent Adoption in Colorado Require Consent From Both Birth Parents?

 Step parent adoption does require consent from both biological parents of the child.
 This can sometimes prove challenging because it means the parent must agree with losing all his or her parental responsibilities.
 Not only will they lose the ability to make any decisions regarding the child, they also forfeit all visitation and communication rights.
 Depending on the custodial parent’s desires, they may never be able to contact their child again.